 Grading Policy: The following proportions will be used for grading.

 So, to compute your grade, you will take the grades (as described in the

-Grade = .05*(Networking Activities) + .08*(Class Participation) + .10*(Homework)
+Grade = .05*(Networking Activities) + .10*(Class Participation) + .10*(Homework)

-Progress Reports) + .20*(Analysis Project) + .20*(Midterm) + .22*(Final Exam)
+Progress Reports) + .20*(Analysis Project) + .20*(Exam 1) + .20*(Exam 2)